Physician Assistant Studies

 Physician Assistant Courses

 MPAS 201.
-Clinical Medicine I - Foundations (Pathophysiology).
+Clinical Medicine I - Introduction to Pathophysiology.
 4 Units.

-This course involves an advanced review and clinical application of human physiology, in a body system approach, correlated with common disease pathophysiology.
+This course involves reinforcement of human physiology and an introduction to the clinical application of human physiology and common disease pathophysiology.
 This course provides foundational and advanced understanding of disease mechanisms in preparation for clinical disease evaluation and management.

-This is first of a two-semester course that focuses on the anatomy, physiology, pathophysiology, etiology, clinical manifestation, diagnosis and management of select medical conditions, syndromes and diseases including the integration and application of knowledge obtained in the Clinical Skills, and Pharmacology and Therapeutics courses.
-The semester will follow an organ system approach.
+This is the second of four courses that focuses on the anatomy, physiology, pathophysiology, etiology, clinical manifestation, diagnosis, and management of select medical conditions, syndromes, and diseases including the integration and application of knowledge obtained in the Clinical Skills, and Pharmacology and Therapeutics courses.

-This is the second of a two-semester course that focuses on the anatomy, physiology, pathophysiology, etiology, clinical manifestation, diagnosis and management of select medical conditions, syndromes and diseases, including the integration and application of knowledge obtained in the Clinical Skills, and Pharmacology and Therapeutics courses.
-The semester will follow an organ system and discipline approach.
+This is the fourth of four courses that focuses on the anatomy, physiology, pathophysiology, etiology, clinical manifestation, diagnosis, and management of select medical conditions, syndromes and diseases including the integration and application of knowledge obtained in the Clinical Skills, and Pharmacology and Therapeutics courses.

 MPAS 205.
 Preparation for Clinical Practice.
 4 Units.